Cruises to Vietnam – Vietnam Ports-of-call

 Recommended excursions at each Vietnam port of call

-A – From Phu My port, you may choose to take the day trip to HCM City, You could also choose the visit Vung Tau city or Visit to Cu Chi tunnels.
+You may choose to take the day trip to HCM City, You could also choose the visit Vung Tau city or Visit to Cu Chi tunnels.

-B – From Nha Trang, you have 4 options of excursion:
+You have 4 options of excursion:

 – Island Tour by small boat.

 – City Tour (Ponaga Temple, Stone Church, Buddhist Temple Shopping and beach relax

 – Just shopping and beach relax right at the downtown of city